hosseinsarshar/dist-training-vertex/README.md

-# Distributed Training on A3-Mega (H100x8) with Vertex
+# Multi-node Pre-training, Continued pre-training and supervised fine-tuning on A3-Mega (H100x8) with Vertex
-This repo provides examples on how to launch distributed training on A3-Mega (H100x8) on Vertex
+This repo provides examples on how to launch multi-node distributed training on A3-Mega (H100x8) on Vertex

 This repo contains: